sourabhmiglani/Java2English/README.md

+It retrieves Java code, processes it through a language model to generate an English summary, and stores the summary.

 Use Case:-
 a.
 For New Joinees to reduce their dependency on kt videos and other developers.
 b.
 For Buisness Analysts/Non tech guys to reduce their dependency on Developer.